dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 ## App host provisioning APIs

 The app host provides a set of APIs to express Azure resources.
-These APIs are available as extension methods in .NET Aspire Azure hosting libraries, extending the `IDistributedApplicationBuilder` interface.
+These APIs are available as extension methods in .NET Aspire Azure hosting libraries, extending the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface.
 When you add Azure resources to your app host, they'll add the appropriate provisioning functionality implicitly.
 In other words, you don't need to call any provisioning APIs directly.

 When the app host starts, the following provisioning logic is executed: